puppetlabs/puppet-specifications/language/types_values_variables.md

 `Precision` is the number of fractional digits to show for floating point, and the maximum characters included in a string format.

-Note that all data type supports the formats `s` and `p` with the meaning "default to string" and "default programmatic string representation" (which for example means that a String is quoted in 'p' format).
+Note that all data type supports the formats `s` and `p` with the meaning "default string representation" and "default programmatic string representation" (as an example, a String is quoted in 'p' format).

 ##### Signatures of String conversion